Knebworth Circular walk

 Nearby, at 12 The Valley, you will find the homely Emily’s Tea Shop (tel 01438 871929), serving from a lunch menu of sandwiches, soup and baked potatoes, from 12 noon to 4 pm, Wednesday to Saturday, and from 12 noon to 5 pm on Sunday (closed Monday and Tuesday).

 For a late lunch or early tea stop in the village of Codicote you have a choice of pubs in the centre of the village.
-The first you come to The Bell Motel is currently CLOSED (Winter 2022) and available for renting.
-But the property and site is beginning to look run down.
+The first you come to The Bell Motel remains CLOSED (Spring 2024) - Permanently, per the website: the property and site is beginning to look run down.
 A short distance further up the High Street at No 77 you come to The Goat (tel 01438 820475), a 16th century farmhouse converted to a hostelry in the 18th century.
 Pub grub is served from 12 noon to 2-30 pm.
 In a further 150 metres along the High Street you come to The Globe pub.

 Your first tea stop closer to home – for weekend walkers only (due to mid-afternoon closure during weekdays) - is in the hamlet of Rabley Heath at the attractive Robin Hood & Little John pub (tel 01438 812361).
 This 1800s country inn, with cosy log fires in winter, is about a mile from the finish of your walk.